Kerri Hartland

-Kerri Gaye Hartland is the Director-General-designate of the Australian Secret Intelligence Service.
+Kerri Gaye Hartland is the Director-General of the Australian Secret Intelligence Service (ASIS).
 She was formerly an Australian public servant for 30 years, before joining the private sector.
-She was the first female Deputy Director General of ASIO and took up the position of Secretary of the Australian Government Department of Employment, Skills, Small and Family Business in January 2017.
+She was the first female deputy director-general of Australian Security Intelligence Organisation (ASIO) and took up the position of secretary of the Australian Government Department of Employment, Skills, Small and Family Business in January 2017.

-Personal life and education
+Early life and education

-Born in Oakey, Queensland in 1965, Hartland grew up with her parents Valerie and Neville Hartland, her brother Brad and her sister Karina.
+Born in Oakey, Queensland, Hartland grew up with her parents Valerie and Neville Hartland, her brother Brad and her sister Karina.

 From 1983 Hartland lived at Cromwell College, while studying at the University of Queensland.
 She graduated with a Bachelor of Arts in 1985 and later a Bachelor of Economics in 1991.

 Commencing further education at the Australian National University, Hartland completed a Master of Legal Studies in 1996 and is a graduate of the Australian Institute of Company Directors.

-Hartland now lives in Canberra, Australia with husband Brian Fisher, and has two adult daughters Jordyn and Anna Fisher.

 Career

 In 1985 she worked as a cadet journalist for Western Publishers.
 From 1986 to 1990 Hartland continued working as a journalist for Melbourne Herald and Weekly Times and News Ltd in the Parliamentary Press Gallery, while completing her second degree.

 Between 1990 and 1995, Hartland worked in the Department of Primary Industries before acting as head of the APEC Energy Ministerial Taskforce for the department in 1995 and 1996.

-Hartland moved to Canada from 1996 to 1997 to work as Secondment to Natural Resources Canada in Ottawa.
+Hartland moved to Canada from 1996 to 1997 to work as secondment to Natural Resources Canada in Ottawa.

-From 1997, Hartland returned to Australia undertaking a role as Australia's representative to the International Energy Agency and Deputy Director General of Invest Australia for the Department of Resources and Energy.
-Hartland shifted to the Prime Minister's Taskforce on Investment and Promotion in the Department of the Prime Minister and Cabinet in 2001.
-Shortly after she worked as the Executive general manager of Biotechnology Australia until 2003.
-For the next two years Hartland was the Chief Information Officer for the Department of Industry, Science and Resources.
-From 2006 to 2011 Hartland was the Deputy Secretary of Service Delivery Reform for the Department of Human Services.
-She led a $1 billion project that saw the formation of a 40,000 strong organisation merging Centrelink, Medicare, Child Support Agency and the Commonwealth Rehabilitation Agency and the development of legislation for the Department of Human Services.
+From 1997, Hartland returned to Australia undertaking a role as Australia's representative to the International Energy Agency and deputy director-general of Invest Australia for the Department of Resources and Energy.
+Hartland shifted to the prime minister's Taskforce on Investment and Promotion in the Department of the Prime Minister and Cabinet in 2001.
+Shortly after she worked as the executive general manager of Biotechnology Australia until 2003.
+For the next two years Hartland was the chief information officer for the Department of Industry, Science and Resources.
+From 2006 to 2011 Hartland was the deputy secretary of service delivery reform for the Department of Human Services.
+She led a $1 billion project that saw the formation of a 40,000 strong organisation merging Centrelink, Medicare, Child Support Agency, and the Commonwealth Rehabilitation Agency, and the development of legislation for the Department of Human Services.

-Hartland became the first female and first external Deputy Director General of ASIO in 2011.
+Hartland became the first female and first external deputy director general of ASIO in 2011.
 She was responsible for counter espionage and interference, technical capability, information technology, corporate and legal services, strategic policy and stakeholder engagement.
 She led a major transformation of the organisation until 2017.